JamesWonder0/JamesWonder0.github.io/three-color-problem.md

 ---
+layout: default
+title: The Third Function Color
-subtitle: Async languages already have two function colors.
+description: Async languages already have two function colors.
 But they really should have three.
-title: The Third Function Color
+permalink: /three-color-problem.html
 ---

 I recently ran across this article about problems using Rust async: [We